Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI correction strategy

+where \(a_{0,k}^{\mathrm{fit}}\), \(a_{1,k}^{\mathrm{fit}}\), and \(a_{2,k}^{\mathrm{fit}}\) are the fitted polynomial coefficients for species \(k\) (see Table~\ref{table:table_4}), and \(R_{i,j}\) is the normalised radial coordinate at pixel \((i,j)\) as defined in Eq.~\ref{eq:Rnorm}.
 The cumulative number of traps per pixel is computed by summing \(n_{t,k}[i,j]\) along the CCD rows (see Eq.~\ref{eq:cnt_model_eq}).
 This cumulative trap density map forms the basis for correcting CTI-affected planetary transits within the imagette containing the source.

-Imagettes acquired during observations are small (6\(\times\)6 pixels), but charges deferred by CTI from sources located below the imagette can enter its area, introducing contamination.
-The CTI effect on a given target also depends on the filling history of the traps, which is determined by the charge distribution in pixels located below the imagette along the readout direction.
-To account for this, we shall use the full-frame images acquired at the start of each quarter, which provide the flux distribution outside the imagettes.
+Imagettes acquired during observations are small (6\(\times\)6 pixels), but charges deferred by CTI from sources read out before the imagettes can enter its area, introducing contamination.
+In order to take this into account, it is necessary to know the filling history of the traps, which is determined by the charge distribution in pixels read out before the imagettes along the readout direction.
+To account for this, we used the full-frame images acquired at the start of each quarter, which provide the flux distribution outside the imagettes.

 The CTI correction is implemented using an adaptation of the iterative scheme proposed by \citet{Massey_2014}, applied to each imagette.
-The algorithm employed the routine \texttt{run\_cdm\_parallel\_cumul}, using the cumulative number of traps, \(\mathrm{cnt}_k[i,j]\) as input (together with all the other constant CTI parameters).
+The algorithm employed the routine \texttt{run\_cdm\_parallel\_cumul}, using the cumulative number of traps (\(\mathrm{cnt}_k[i,j]\)) as input (together with all the other constant CTI parameters).
 Each column is iteratively corrected for a maximum of 10 iterations or until the reduced \(\chi^{2}\) fell below a threshold of \(0.001\).
 After correction, photometry was extracted from the imagettes using an optimal aperture mask, following the procedure described in Sect.~\ref{subsec:bias_transit_depth_measurements}.